Information for Employers

 - Represent your organization at an information table/session

 - Join the Otterbein Alumni group on LinkedIn

 Recruiting on Otterbein's Campus

-The Center for Career & Professional Development looks forward to hosting you as you connect with Otterbein talent!
+Student Success & Career Development looks forward to hosting you as you connect with Otterbein talent!

 Due to upcoming Campus Center renovations, we are unable to provide information tables.
 We apologize for any inconvenience and do encourage you to post your part-time jobs to Handshake.